RedwoodJS 4

 01:10:05 - Nick Taylor

 Okay.
 And then we need to pass the payload.
-Okay, so in here.
-Yeah, we're posting it.
+Okay, so in here, yeah, we're posting it.
 That looks pretty good.
-Thank you copilot.
-For the sake of time.
-Okay, so that's going to get us the response and then after that we're going to do const Token equals await response JSON I guess.
-Yeah, that's not capital.
-Did I not call it that response?
+Thank you, Copilot, for the sake of time.
+Okay, so that's going to get us the response, and then after that we're going to do const token equals await response.json(), I guess.
+Yeah, that's not capitalized.
+Did I not call it response?
 Oh, it's because I'm out of the function.
-It help if I put it up?
+It'd help if I put it up.
 Okay.
 All right, cool.
 And that's good.
 I feel like we have an extra bracket.

 01:11:04 - Dom Saadi